 The Golden Circle Tour is the one thing that EVERYONE must DO when they go to Iceland!

-And the reason behind this is simple – this tour is simply amazing and will show you some of the best, unmissable spots in this beautiful country!
+And the reason behind this is simple – this is one of those popular tours in Iceland that are simply amazing and will show you some of the best, unmissable spots in this beautiful country!

-On the famous Golden Circle Tour you will get to see the famous Geysir geothermal area, Gullfoss waterfall – the queen of all waterfalls and Thingvellir National Park, where you cannot miss the waterfall and Silfra Fissure – the tectonic plate between America and Europe – scroll down to number 2 for more info.
+On the famous Golden Circle Iceland excursion you will get to see the best sights of the country such as the famous Geysir geothermal area, Skógafoss waterfall and Gullfoss waterfall as well – the queen of all waterfalls and Thingvellir Park, where you cannot miss the waterfall and Silfra Fissure – the tectonic plate between America and Europe (scroll down to number 5 for more info)

 Depending on how much time you have and your preferences/priorities, there are two different kinds of Golden Circle tours in Iceland: you can take a one-day tour that will show you the most important things or a multi-day tour that usually takes 3 days.

-For a one day tour, I recommend this 8-hour tour from Reykjavik for people who don’t have much time in the country or they’re only there for a short layover in-between flights – this tour will help you make the best of your time in the country!
-Or you can take this one if you want to visit the Golden Circle Highlights while also enjoying some delicious food at local restaurants and chefs.
+These Iceland tours are popular because they’re made for people who don’t have much time in the country or they’re only there for a short layover in-between flights.
+If you’re in this category, this is the best idea, as this tour will help you make the best of your time in the country!

-If you are going in the winter and you only have one day and wish to combine the Golden Circle with some Northern lights watching, this is one of the best Iceland winter tours that you can take!
+BONUS: If you only have one day and are looking for those tours in Iceland that combine the Golden Circle with some Northern Lights watching, this is one of the best tours in Iceland that you can take!

-PLACE: Thingvellir National Park, Geysir, Gullfoss waterfall and more!
+PLACE: Thingvellir Park, Geysir, Gullfoss waterfall and more!